-In this program, you'll do complete specific course(s) that focus on work-integrated learning (WIL).
-You'll be assessed on professional or vocational work in a workplace setting (real or simulated) and receive feedback from those involved in industry with capital capital-intensive assets and engineering systems.
+In this program, you'll complete specific course(s) that focus on work-integrated learning (WIL).
+You'll be assessed on professional or vocational work in a workplace setting (real or simulated) and receive feedback from those involved in industry with capital-intensive assets and engineering systems.

 You'll work with practitioners in the automotive industry environment, using complex software and equipment, analysing real automotive design and manufacturing case studies, and proposing and evaluating new automotive designs.

 The capstone Master's Research Project, which is undertaken in second year, involves WIL through an industry-relevant project.